 Beverly Hills Holds Successful No Kings Rally

-Organized by longtime flats and Southwest Beverly Hills residents, including Harvey Friedman and Gay Abrams, the third Beverly Hills “No Kings” rally in Roxbury Park took place on October 18th from 2-4 pm.
-The movement began in response to President Trump’s military-style birthday parade last June and has since grown into a powerful, peaceful opposition movement to defend Democracy and the norms upheld by previous Republican and Democratic Presidents.
+Organized by longtime flats and Southwest Beverly Hills residents, including Harvey Friedman and Gay Abrams, the second Beverly Hills “No Kings” rally in Roxbury Park took place on October 18th from 2-4 pm.

 The event was a peaceful, family-friendly gathering, with attendees ranging from young children to older adults who enjoyed their First Amendment rights to express their dissatisfaction with current government actions together with like-minded neighbors.
 It showed the power of a community working together toward common goals and had a very positive vibe.